 Over the course of home health agency (HHA) industry growth, which has traditionally been a hands-on, in-person type of business, operations have been shifting to more automated core operating functions, such as payroll software and other technologies.
-By doing so, HHA owners and their care providers are offering greater qualities of care, as well as fewer challenges when it comes to payroll processes.
+By doing so, HHA owners and their care providers are offering greater qualities of care, as well as fewer challenges when it comes to payroll processes thus reducing payroll headaches.

 Having a distinct payroll system in place is key to avoiding payroll headaches in the home health industry.
 If your precious time is being dwindled away by dealing with your home health agency’s payroll hassles, you might want to read up on ways to move past certain costly dilemmas.

-So in this blog, I’ll review major time snatchers when it comes to HHA payroll and ways to dial it down – which is essential for maintaining market competitiveness brought on by the increasing demands of in-home patients and their families who are served in the industry, as well as staying compliant regarding new home healthcare standards and regulations.
+So in this blog, I’ll review major time snatchers when it comes to HHA payroll and ways to avoid payroll headaches – which is essential for maintaining market competitiveness brought on by the increasing demands of in-home patients and their families who are served in the industry, as well as staying compliant regarding new home healthcare standards and regulations.

 Non-Automated Payroll Systems

 Fortunately, web-based software has become more attainable, easier to use, and more affordable for HHAs.
 Its functions are many, and here we’ll tune into some things to consider about payroll tasks, whether you have an automated system in place or whether you don’t.

 For starters, does your agency’s current way of doing things capture all necessary payroll information for care providers and other staff, such as overtime, travels expenses, etc.?
 Or is your payroll person manually adding overtime, adjusting for sick days off, scheduled vacations, and other work deviations?
 Talk about a time waster.